tandg-digital/objection-filter/README.md

 5. **$exists** - Whether a property is not null
 6. **$or** - A top level _OR_ conditional operator

+For any operators not available (eg _ILIKE_, refer to the custom operators section below).

 ##### Example

 An example of operator usage